Project Management Training: Raven 13

 on-site or remotely

-Raven 13 is an intensive, decision-based training in which project teams face real challenges under pressure: limited time, incomplete information, risk, and the need to make tough decisions.
+Raven 13 is a business simulation combined with an intensive, decision-based training where project teams face real challenges under pressure: limited time, incomplete information, risk, and tough decisions.
 Participants develop skills essential for effective project management.

-Participants take on the role of a team executing complex rescue operation at an underwater research station threatened by disaster.
-The fate of the trapped people depends on the quality of collaboration, the accuracy of decisions, and the ability to respond to unforeseen events.
-The training is based on best practices in project management, and the simulation reflects different project phases while allowing participants to explore various management approaches.
-Team members gain practical experience, learning effective collaboration and accountability for their decisions.
-It is an experience for leaders who want to see how their team truly works together and takes responsibility before these mechanisms determine the success of a real project.
+Participants take on the role of a team executing a complex rescue operation at an underwater research station threatened by disaster.
+The fate of the trapped crew depends on collaboration, the quality of decisions, and the ability to respond to unexpected events.
+The training is based on best practices in project management.
+The simulation reflects different project phases and allows participants to experiment with various management approaches.
+Team members gain practical experience, strengthen collaboration, and take responsibility for their decisions.
+Leaders gain insight into how their team actually works together before these dynamics impact real projects.

 Raven 13 is a simulation in which participants act as a team undertaking a complex rescue operation under conditions of limited time, fragmented information, and increasing risk with every decision.
-Throughout the training and planning phases, the group must collectively set priorities, align strategies, make decisions under pressure, and take full responsibility for managing the project.
-Participants learn to monitor and control project progress and identify risks at every stage of the rescue operation.
-The training also covers resource and time estimation as key elements of effective project management.
-It reflects the full project life cycle—from planning, through execution, to closure.
-Participants practice creating an action plan, implementing it, and controlling the project, while simultaneously learning monitoring mechanisms.
+During the training, the group must set priorities, align strategies, make decisions under pressure, and take responsibility for managing the project.
+Participants learn to monitor project progress, identify risks, and manage resources and time as key elements of effective project management.
+The simulation reflects the full project life cycle, from planning and execution to project closure.

 What does Raven 13 really offer teams and leaders?